dcooney/ajax-load-more/README.md

 - 'data-tag' = Query by tag name.
 - 'data-post-not-in' = An array of posts to exclude from the query ($excludePosts = array('7238', '6649', '6951')).
 - 'data-display-posts' = Number of posts to display in the loop (posts_per_page).
 Default is 6.
 - 'data-scroll' = Load more posts on window scroll.
-Default is true (true/false).
+Default is true (true / false).
+- 'data-max-pages' = The max number to pages to load via ajax while scrolling (default = 5).
-- 'data-button-text' = The text to be displayed on the load button
+- 'data-button-text' = The text to be displayed on the load button.
+- 'data-transtion' = The loading animation ('slide' / 'fade').

 ##Dependencies
 - WordPress :)